AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Subnets to Bypass FQDN** allows you to specify certain subnets in a VPC to bypass any FQDN filter rules.
 The use case is certain subnets are for Dev environment that does not require filtering.

+- **Exact Port Match** now applies to each FQDN rule.
+One use case is if you only specify an FQDN rule for TCP port 443, packets with the same FQDN rule for TCP port 80 are dropped unless you have the specific FQDN rule on TCP port 80.

 - **FQDN Option for Exact Match** is a new feature where if a FQDN rule does not have * an exact match is expected.
 If this global option is not enabled, FQDN rules use regex to match any FQDN names that are subset of the name.
 For example, if salesforce.com is a rule and Exact Match option is enabled, finance.salesforce.com is not a match and will be dropped.